arendjr/selectivity/README.md

  * Implement automatic pagination.
  * Add module that will easily perform AJAX requests instead of doing this through the query() function.
- * Add module that can transform an existing &lt;select&gt; input in the DOM into a Select3 instance.

 Contributing
 ------------